-Pregnancy & Maternity Х Information Gaps The data available across the service is comprehensive and client profiles have been built up over a number years.
-Substantial consultation has been carried out to clients and partners which has served to shape service delivery. of with What is the Impact The proposals have been designed to have a minimum impact on clients, and largely affect senior managem structures.
-The ethos of universal access to services remains and much of the work of the Division is activ working with under represented groups and disadvan residents. nent vely Within Planning Services the loss of a Conservation Officer through VR/ER will have an impact on the ser however conservation expertise will be retained and such it is considered that there are ample skills and experience which exist across the Team.
-Economic Regeneration - the proposed budget reduct has been designed to have minimal impact locally and not have a significant impact on the ability to deliver appropriate services to residents and businesses.
-The reduction in TVU funding is offset against reduced re- levels at Cavendish House. d will r The provision of the Building Control service has been considered and several alternative delivery models explored.
-It is felt that the most suitable delivery models at this time is to retain the service provision within the Local Authority but to ensure reduced costs and reduce budget pressures.
-It is therefore proposed to reduce staff by 1 officer post.
-Impact wise the service deliver can and will be maintained at a required high standard providing workload remains at existing levels.
-Incom- generation opportunities will be pursued and year en accounts will be adjusted accordingly by the Building Control Manager and the accounts section in view of reduction. odel the tced the ery rd ne nd Housing Services will undertake some operational efficiencies which will have no significant impact on services.
+Dramanau () Matamitu Pregnancy & Maternity x Information Gaps The data available across the service is comprehensive and client profiles have been built up over a number of years.
+Substantial consultation has been carried out with clients and partners which has served to shape service delivery.
+What is the Impact The proposals have been designed to have a minimum impact on clients, and largely affect senior management structures.
+The ethos of universal access to services remains and much of the work of the Division is actively working with under represented groups and disadvantaged residents.
+Within Planning Services the loss of a Conservation Officer through VR/ER will have an impact on the service, however conservation expertise will be retained and as such it is considered that there are ample skills and experience which exist across the Team.
+Economic Regeneration - the proposed budget reduction has been designed to have minimal impact locally and will not have a significant impact on the ability to deliver appropriate services to residents and businesses.
+The reduction in TVU funding is offset against reduced rental levels at Cavendish House.
+The provision of the Building Control service has been considered and several alternative delivery models explored.
+It is felt that the most suitable delivery model at this time is to retain the service provision within the Local Authority but to ensure reduced costs and reduced budget pressures.
+It is therefore proposed to reduce the staff by 1 officer post.
+Impact wise the service delivery can and will be maintained at a required high standard providing workload remains at existing levels.
+Income generation opportunities will be pursued and year end accounts will be adjusted accordingly by the Building Control Manager and the accounts section in view of staff reduction.
+Housing Services will undertake some operational efficiencies which will have no significant impact on services.
 Estates and Assets has been set an income target and there are no specific negative impact on services.
-1